cmbr326/BAE305_Aquaponics-Project/README.md

    The suspension system was made of 2x4 wood to create two legs which could hold up the plant system above the tank.
 The need was for the center of the system to be open to allow water to drain from the holes of the planter back into the tank when necessary.
 This was done by creating two U shaped fixtures, then tying them together with another 2x4 on the sides on the platform.
 The suspension system also operates to hold up the electronics, including the fish feeder, Arduino, and screen display

    #### Soil Moisture Sensor
    The circuit for the sensor was mounted to the font of the table for the plant bed so it could reach the inside of the bed, while also being near the board for the pump so it could send the moisture readings to the pump.
 The sensor was waterproofed with hot glue to ensure water wouldn't ruin it.
 Based on the recommended soil moisture for the plants, lettuce and basil, the moisture level 800 was determined to be the minimum level.
 If the level drops below, the pump is signaled.
 The power supply is a pack of batteries that is also attached to the stand.
+So that the moisture level coud be monitored,it was connected to an LCD screen.
+It will not show values under 800 because the pump is triggered and draws too much power, causing the screen to go blank.
+However, this isn't a problem since the value is not needed below 800.

    #### Plant Bed
    A clear plastic tote was used to hold the garden.
 Holes of about a ¼ in diameter were drilled about 2 in apart in the center region of the bottom of the tote.
 Layers of fabric and a metal screen were placed at the bottom to keep dirt from falling through the holes.
 The rest of the tote was filled with dirt and plants on top.
 A tube was connected to the water pump and holes were put about 2 inches apart along the tube.
 The tube was snaked around the top of the garden so that water would be evenly dispersed
    #### Plant Lamp